Dhruv-x7x/MNIST-Prediction-Model-Using-Numpy/README.md

 ## Futher Improvements

-- Increasing the number of layers and number of neurons in each layer.
+Increasing the number of layers and number of neurons in each layer.
 E.g. 784 -> 64 -> 32 -> 10 with Leaky ReLU activation between each layer.
-  - I tried this but didn't see any significant improvement (Training Accuracy: 92.41%, Testing Accuracy: 92.7%)
-- Using other gradient descent methods that use momentum or other adaptive strategies.
+**Training Accuracy** = 92.41%

+**Testing Accuracy** = 92.7%

+---

-  - I used a traditional momentum based approach: $vW = \beta vW + (1-\beta)dW$.
+I used a traditional momentum based approach: $vW = \beta vW + (1-\beta)dW$.
 Where dW is the derivative of the weights used in GD, $\beta$ is a tunable hyperparameter (=0.9) and vW is a 'velocity' weight.
 The formula was described [here](https://www.geeksforgeeks.org/ml-momentum-based-gradient-optimizer-introduction/).
-The results were not better (Training Accuracy: 89.51%, Testing Accuracy: 89%) than before.
+Used 2 layer network for this.

+**Training Accuracy** = 89.51%

+**Testing Accuracy** = 89%

+---

+Using Adam Optimizer was a significant improvement in training accuracy but testing accuracy did not increase more than 92%.
+Used 2 layer network for this.

+**Training Accuracy** = 95.25%

+**Testing Accuracy** = 92.7%

+At this point the model was most likely overfitting the training data.

+---

+Using Adam Optimizer + 4 hidden layers in the network resulted in great results.

+**Training Accuracy** = 99.99% (Overfitting)

+**Testing Accuracy** = 97.11%